 This skills-based, noncredit program prepares adult students for employment in the Information Security field.
 Students will progress through the program by mastering a working knowledge of the fundamental principles and topics of information security and risk management, and demonstrate appropriate diagnostic, risk management, and solution application at the organizational level.
 This includes hardware, software, processes, communications, applications, and policies and procedures with respect to organizational cybersecurity.
-Students in this program pathway will be prepared to successfully complete the CompTIA Security+ certification exams (SY0)-501, which is an industry-recognized certification.
+Students in this program pathway will be prepared to successfully complete the CompTIA Security+ certification exams (SY0)-501, which is an industry-recognized certification, administered by a third party.